 Amenities & Luxury: Electricity, hot and cold running water, major appliances, TV, internet, cable, satellite, comfortable furniture, etc.

-Large Land: A nice big parcel of land to expand and build.
-You don’t “need” a big parcel, but we’d like one large enough to experiment with different building techniques, and grow our ranch.
+Large Land: A nice big parcel of land to expand and build on.
+You don’t “need” a big parcel, but we’d like one large enough to experiment with different building techniques and grow our ranch.

 Affordability: Anyone can go crazy and buy an outrageously expensive piece of property, but the point of living off the grid for us means not having a massive mortgage payment each month and being completely self-sufficient.
-We’d like a piece of property that’s affordable which we can pay off within a couple few years, this way we can concentrate on the important things like FAMILY for example.
+We’d like a piece of property that’s affordable and that we can pay off within a couple few years.
+This way we can concentrate on the important things like FAMILY.
 This limits the land selection somewhat, but, it also opens doors to things that might normally be overlooked for a good off grid location to build on.

 Practicality becomes the determining factor at that point.
 Most people will need a job to live and pay for their normal bills, but for us, the goal is 100% self-sufficiency.

 It helps that we’re experienced and have owned our own successful company before.
 It’s imperative that we are able to make a living from home to be completely off grid.
-This doesn’t mean if you live off grid that you wouldn’t be contributing to society mind you.
+This doesn’t mean if you live off grid that you wouldn’t be contributing to society.
 Creating products and providing services for the local economy is part of the plan.